BertilleT/BC_proxy_Delhi/README.md

 * scores folder contains scores from RF and SVR cross validation
 * img folder contains images of seasons spliting, correlation matrix of the features, and error in LSTM.
 * data folder is empty.
 It originally contained the data file.
+* conclusions_oriented_report.pdf is the report with the results